EqqaAbdalle/EqqaAbdalle/README.md

 ### Hi there 👋

 I'am Ezra From Somalia,and I do contenton Design and development.
-I really interesting learning everything about IT.
+I really interested learning everything about IT.